Financial Aid for Online Schools A Guide to Paying for Distance Education

 What common mistakes do students make when filing their FAFSA®s?

 The first mistake students make is to not file the FAFSA®.
 According to my analysis, approximately 2 million students who didn’t file the FAFSA® would have qualified for a Federal Pell Grant, had they only filed the form.
 The second mistake is filing the FAFSA® late.
-Students who file the FAFSA® in January, February, or March tend to get more than twice the grant funding than students who file the FAFSA® later, perhaps due to states and colleges having very early FAFSA® deadlines.
+Students who file the FAFSA® first tend to get more than twice the grant funding than students who file the FAFSA® later, perhaps due to states and colleges having very early FAFSA® deadlines.
 Digit transpositions in Social Security Numbers and errors in the date of birth are also surprisingly common, as is a mismatch between the student’s legal name (as it appears in the Social Security Administration’s records) and the name used on the FAFSA®.
 Incorrectly reporting net home equity and the value of retirement plans as investments on the FAFSA® can have a big impact on aid eligibility as well.
 I have created tip sheets on common mistakes and on errors parents make that affect eligibility.

 Is the financial aid application process different for online students?
 What is the best approach for completing a successful application?